minghao-sun-sc/rhofold_protocol/README.md

 ## Quick start

 The details of each step is described in the protocol.
-Here, we briefly outline how to download and install the dependencies for this repository, corresponding to the equipment setup section's mandatory steps in the protocol.
+Here, we briefly outline (a) how to download and install the dependencies for this repository, corresponding to the equipment setup section's mandatory steps in the protocol, and (b) how to perform a quick structure prediction with the working example given in this protocol.

 ```
 git clone https://github.com/WangJiuming/rhofold_protocol.git